M0onshadow/M0onshadow.github.io/index.md

 layout: default
 ---

 Welcome !
 Here is my project page, where I put everything that can be interesting.
-You can find at the end of the page all my write-ups from several CTFs.
+You can find at the end of the page all my write-ups from some CTFs.
 Here is a link to my [curriculum vitæ](CV___SC.pdf).
 <br/>
 <br/>
 ## Projects :